eddydong/eddydong.github.io/index.md

 ![img](img/solar/7.png)

-To build this, I started off by researching on the physics behind the curtain, like the [Wikipedia on the Elliptic orbit](https://en.wikipedia.org/wiki/Elliptic_orbit) and ...
+To build this, I started off by researching on the physics behind the curtain, like the [Wikipedia on the Elliptic orbit](https://en.wikipedia.org/wiki/Elliptic_orbit) and many more.
+Finally I concluded the following key formulars for the computation of real-time orbit, speed/acceleration and the angle for each and every astronomical bodies including the little spaceship.

-Then I setup an annimation loop to visualize all objects and their ever changin properties.

 ```markdown
 //name, img, imgScale, imgOffsetX, imgOffsetY, x, y, r, m, v, dv